-Albert is an Australian resident and is not married.
+Albert was an Australian resident for the whole income year and is not married.
 He previously lived in the United Kingdom and now receives dividend, interest and rental income from the United Kingdom.
-Albert worked for and was paid by an American company in the United States for 80 days during the year.
-He also worked for an Australian employer in the United Kingdom for a short period and worked in Australia for the remainder of the year.
+Albert worked for, and was paid by, an

+American company in the United States for 80 days during the income year.
+He also worked for an Australian employer in the United Kingdom for a short period and worked in Australia for the remainder of the income year.

 All foreign income, deductions and foreign tax paid must be expressed in Australian dollars.
 The following table shows you how to do this.
-Phone the Tax Office on 13 28 61 to find out the exchange rates.
+Phone us on 13 28 61 to find out the exchange rates.